Fourorthe History, Family Crest & Coats of Arms

 Early Notables of the Fourorthe family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Fourorthe Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Fourorthe Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fourorthe family to the New World and Oceana
+Migration of the Fourorthe family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Fourorthe, or a variant listed above: John Forth landed in Virginia in 1623; and George Forth purchased land in Virginia in 1635; followed by Jennett in 1651; Ann Forth settled in New York in 1820.